spravil/PHP-Minecraft-Server-Status-Query/README.md

 Minecraft Server Status Query
 ====================

-Minecraft server status query with slots and online players query <b>without plugins and enable-query</b>.<br>
+Minecraft server status query with slots and online players query <b>without plugins and enable-query</b> working with nearly every minecraft verion including 1.8, 1,7,10 etc.<br>
 Download all files, view the example.php on your webserver and feel free to use it.<br>
 <b>Twitter: https://twitter.com/Spravil <-- Follow if you like my work and want to stay up to date :)</b>